sysfatal/sysfatal.github.io/polyglottar-en.md

 $>
 ```

-This way we can put both magic numbers (TAR and ELF) in the same
+This way, we can put both magic numbers (TAR and ELF) in the same
 file.
 Note that the file is recognized as a TAR file by the ```file``` command.

 ### ELF